Meet Your Provincial Leadership team:

 Casey resigned from the order of ministry of the United Church in 1999 to accept the call to become the Chief Governing Official of Clergy Support Memorial Church.

-The most important part of the Mission of the Clergy Support Memorial Church in Casey’s opinion is the ability of Clergy Support to restore credentials to pastors who have had their credentials lifted unjustly, thus restoring them to ministry and bringing healing to the wider Church.
+The most important part of the Church’s mission in Casey’s opinion is the ability of Clergy Support to restore credentials to pastors who have had their credentials lifted unjustly, thus restoring them to ministry and bringing healing to the wider Church.
+It is estimated he has helped well over 3,000 ministers during the past 40 years thus bringing healing to many clergy families: http://clergysupport.ca/

 The Fellowship took Clergy Support Memorial Church as its name to honour all the clergy who died from various illnesses during their struggle to receive justice from their various denominations.